 Many organizations have embraced the hybrid model, allowing employees to work from home either full-time or part-time.
 According to Gartner, 47% of organizations will give employees the choice to Work From Home on a full-time basis.
 Over than 80% will allow employees to Work From Home at least one day a week.
 This will likely be good news for many employees who enjoy remote work.
 In fact, 65% expressed a desire to work from home more than three days a week, according to a survey by Evolve IP.
 The same survey shows that 75% of employees feel more effective when working remotely.
 On average, they report a 31% increase in productivity.

-With this new reality, Work From Home Cyber Security becomes a core focus for organizations aiming to secure data and assets.
-IT teams must implement effective policies and technologies that adapt to the unique requirements of hybrid and remote work models.
+In this new reality, remote work security has become a core priority for organizations striving to protect sensitive data and assets.
+IT teams must implement robust policies and adaptive technologies to address the unique challenges of hybrid and remote work environments.

 Common Security Vulnerabilities in Remote Work

-With over a year to adjust to remote work, organizations have strengthened their WFH security policies.
-However, vulnerabilities remain.
-60% of employees see room for improvement in cybersecurity, according to Evolve IP.
-In many cases, policies and guidelines lack enforcement; even when strict WFH guidelines are in place, 25% of employees do not follow them.
-This is a risk, especially as employees use personal devices lacking robust security protocols.
+After more than a year of adjusting to remote work, organizations have strengthened their remote work security policies.
+However, vulnerabilities persist.
+According to Evolve IP, 60% of employees believe cybersecurity measures still need improvement.
+In many cases, security policies lack proper enforcement; even when strict work-from-home guidelines exist, 25% of employees fail to follow them.
+This poses a significant risk, especially as personal devices often lack the robust security protocols necessary to protect sensitive data.

 Personal Device Risks

-Personal devices pose a significant cybersecurity threat due to their often unmanaged status and lack of security measures.
-With 56% of employees using personal computers and 46% using personal mobile devices for work, these endpoints introduce risks.
-Approximately 60% of companies lack a clear acceptable use policy for personal devices, creating a vulnerability.
-This gap can leave personal devices open to cyber threats, especially when employees are unsure of their device security protocols.
+Personal devices present a major remote work security risk due to their unmanaged status and lack of robust security measures.
+With 56% of employees using personal computers and 46% relying on personal mobile devices for work, these endpoints introduce significant vulnerabilities.
+Alarmingly, 60% of companies lack a clear acceptable use policy for personal devices, further exposing organizations to cyber threats.

-Hardware Security: The First Line of Defense in Work From Home Cyber Security
+Hardware Security: The First Line of Defense in Remote Work Cyber Security

-The main challenges regarding remote work are a lack of control over device usage, and the ineffectiveness of security solutions.
-As such, enterprises need to focus their attention on hardware security as the first line of defense.
-Sepio’s platform provides visibility of all hardware assets operating across the corporate infrastructure on both the USB and network interface.
-Sepio analyzes the Physical Layer to detect and identify all devices, and their true identity.
-This capability allows the organization to effectively enforce hardware access control policies based on roles and device characteristics.
+One of the biggest challenges in remote work security is the lack of control over device usage and the limitations of traditional security solutions.
+To mitigate these risks, enterprises must prioritize hardware security as the first line of defense.
+Sepio’s platform provides complete visibility into all hardware assets operating within the corporate infrastructure, across both USB and network interfaces.
+By analyzing the Physical Layer, Sepio detects and identifies all connected devices, ensuring their true identity is verified.
+This capability enables organizations to enforce hardware access control policies based on user roles and device characteristics, strengthening remote work security at its core.

 Secure Your Remote Workforce Today

-As remote work evolves, so must your cybersecurity approach.
-Discover how Sepio’s platform can protect your organization from evolving threats.
-Gain complete visibility and control over every connected device.
+As remote work evolves, so should your cybersecurity strategy.
+Discover how Sepio’s platform can protect your organization from emerging threats.
+Gain complete visibility and control over every connected device to strengthen your remote work security.

 Schedule a Demo to see how our hardware access controls, network monitoring, and endpoint protection can keep your team secure, productive, and resilient.